hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ## 13. Variables

+## 13.1 Referencing facts

+When referencing facts, prefer the `$facts` hash to plain topscope variables (such as `$::operatingsystem`).
+Although plain topscope variables are easier to write, the `$facts` hash is clearer, easier to read, and distinguishes facts from other topscope variables.

-### 13.1.
+### 13.2.
 Namespacing variables

-When referencing top-scope variables, including facts, explicitly specify empty namespaces for clarity and improved readability.
+When referencing top-scope variables other than facts, explicitly specify empty namespaces for clarity and improved readability.
+This includes topscope variables set by the node classifier and in the main manifest.

 This is not necessary for: